BadgerDAO (BADGER) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BadgerDAO Price Prediction for 2025–2050

-According to your BadgerDAO price prediction, the value of BADGER is expected to change by 238.64%, reaching a price of 3.8716USD by 2050.
+According to your BadgerDAO price prediction, the value of BADGER is expected to change by 238.64%, reaching a price of 3.6281USD by 2050.

 Short Term BadgerDAO Price Prediction For Today, Tomorrow, This Week, and 30 Days